tessellator/solver-of-squares/doc/algorithms.md

 ## A* Search
-To solve a level, the application uses the [A* search algorithm] (http://en.wikipedia.org/wiki/A*_search_algorithm), and the implementation is in the `solver-of-squares.algorithms` namespace.
+To solve a level, the application uses the [A* search algorithm] (http://en.wikipedia.org/wiki/A*_search_algorithm), and the implementation is in the `solver-of-squares.search` namespace.
 The implementation is general and could easily be used for other problems.

 The heuristic currently used is simple [Manhattan distance]